OlaAhmad/Navigation/README.md

 The envioenment contains yellow and blue bananas; during training the agent gets reward = +1 if succesfully collected a yellow banana and a reward = -1 if collected a blue banana.

+The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
+Given this information, the agent has to learn how to best select actions through an episodic task.

+Four discrete actions are available:
+* 0: move forward
+* 1: move backward
+* 2: turn left
+* 3: turn right

 ### Getting started

 Download the Navigation repository from the top-right button.
 You can also clone the repository and downloaded from a terminal in your workspace directory using the following command line: